-A non-standard change is anything that does not fit into a standard change.
-Lightstream will try to perform nonstandard changes in much the same way as standard changes where possible.
-However, in case Lightstream determines that a non-standard change will be too complex or high risk, Lightstream may require:
+A non-standard change is anything that does not fit into a standard change, identified above.
+Lightstream will try to perform non-standard changes in much the same way as standard changes where possible.
+However, in case Lightstream determines that a non-standard change will introduce unnecessary complexity or increase risk, Lightstream may require:

-- A technical design, for example when a large restructuring/renumbering of the customer network needs to happen - A project manager, for example when many stakeholders are involved - On-site presence, for example a physical move of hardware
+- A technical design conceptual and technical reference architecture, diagrams and explanations; for example when a large restructuring/renumbering of the customer network needs to happen - A project manager, for example when many stakeholders are involved - On-site presence, for example a physical move of hardware

-It is the responsibility of the customer to assign a local point of contact with technical and subject matter knowledge.
+It is the responsibility of the Customer to assign a local point of contact with technical and subject matter knowledge.
 An example of what Lightstream regards as "non-standard":